Downmoto/pubsie/tests/README.md

 # Important

-all ebpubs for testing are derived from [Project Gutenberg](https://www.gutenberg.org/)
+all epubs for testing are derived from [Project Gutenberg](https://www.gutenberg.org/)